nf-s/tas-convict-datavis-d3/README.md

 ## To start

+1. Install dependencies: `npm i`

-`browserify public/app/main.js -o public/dist/bundle.js`
+2. Bundle npm packages: `browserify public/app/main.js -o public/dist/bundle.js`

-`node server.js`
+3. Then you can either open `public/static/index.html` in a web browser, or you can run a webserver with `node server.js`

 ## Screenshots